corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

    - `_name` : Name of the Token (e.g. PiedPiperToken)
    - `_symbol` : Ticker of the Token (e.g. PPT)

 2. Create initial cap table by minting tokens for various addresses.
-For this, the admin needs to give an account (can be himself) minting rights by calling `setUpMinter(address minter, uint _allowance)` :
+For this, the admin needs to give an account (can be himself) minting rights by calling `setMintingAllowance(address minter, uint _allowance)` :

    - `minter` : account with minting rights
    - `_allowance`: amount of tokens he can mint, denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate)